liavt/MACE/docs/wiki/Macros.md

 ### Compilers

-The macro MACE_COMPILER has the compiler ID.
-The MACE_COMPILER_VERSION macro has the compiler version.

-If Microsoft Visual Studio is used, MACE_MSVC is defined to be the Visual Studio version number.
-Additionally, if the IDE is being used, MACE_MSVC_IDE is defined to 1.
-If MSCV CL is being used, MACE_MSVC_CL is defined to 1.
-If MSVC 2005 compiler is used, MACE_MSVC_2005 is defined to 1.

-Otherwise, one of the following macros will be defined to the compiler version:
+One of the following macros will be defined to their respective compiler versions:

 *  MACE_BORLAND
 *  MACE_MINGW
-*  MACE_CYGWIN
 *  MACE_CLANG
-*  MACE_GNU
+*  MACE_GCC
 *  MACE_HP
 *  MACE_INTEL
-*  MACE_ORACLE
-*  MACE_TEXAS_INSTRUMENTS
+*  MACE_SOLARIS
 *  MACE_WATCOM
-*  MACE_ADSP
 *  MACE_CRAY
 *  MACE_MIPSPRO
 *  MACE_PORTLAND
 *  MACE_PATHSCALE
 *  MACE_IBM

+Additionally, if the compiler supports GNU C, `MACE_GNU` will be defined.

 ## Macros defined by MACE